Skip to content

 Summary

-However, the scientific scramble to understand events that were being witnessed since 1986 but failed to be predicted by the IPCC’s climate models was well underway.
-By the early 2000s, it was clear that Greenland was losing far more ice than it gained each year.
-In 2008, a year before the 2009 IPPC report, a staggering volume of ice on the leading edge (front) of the Jakobshaven Glacier on the south west coast (Fig. 1 map) was filmed as it carved spectacularly in just 75 minutes (Video 2).
+The scientific scramble to understand events being witnessed since 1986 was well underway.
+In 2008, a year before the 2009 IPCC Report stating that sea levels were not likely to be greatly affected, a staggering volume of ice on the leading edge (front) of the Jakobshaven Glacier (Fig. 1 map) was filmed as it carved spectacularly in just 75 minutes (Video 3).
 Then in 2010, a single iceberg 260km² x 213m deep broke off the Petermann Glacier (Fig. 1 map).
 By 2019, the amount of melting was finally being recognized by the IPCC:

 “Summer melting of the Greenland Ice Sheet (GIS) has increased since the 1990s to a level unprecedented over at least the last 350 years, and two-to-five-fold faster than pre-industrial levels” IPCC, 2019